anas-didi95/anasdidi-dev/content/blog/_docker-compose-postgres/index.md

 <a name="example"></a>
 ### Example

 Then, we will going to put all services' configuration in file `docker-compose.yml`.
-Because we are using the *named volume*, we also need to setup the values based on the name we used in volumes.
+Because we are using the **named volume**, we also need to setup the volumes based on the name we used in services.

-*Snippet*
+**Snippet**
 ```
 version: "3"